andrewt3000/web_development/README.md

 ### Browser error logging
 Using a browser error logging service such as [sentry](https://sentry.io/) helps alert to production problems.

+### front end testing
+Jest (bundled with create react app) is test runner, assertion library, and mocking library.
+Enzyme is used for assert, manipulate, and traverse your React Components’ output.

 ### Node
 I chose node because I am a full stack developer and prefer to work in javascript.